top of page

 • Light to Moderate Resistance training = .68g/lb bodyweight to .91g/lb bodyweight

-• Moderate to Vigorous Cardiovascular training = 68g/lb bodyweight to .91g/lb bodyweight
+• Moderate to Vigorous Cardiovascular training = .68g/lb bodyweight to .91g/lb bodyweight

 • Moderate to Vigorous Resistance training = .77g/lb bodyweight to 1g/lb bodyweight